Tesla P40: The Best Budget GPU for Local AI

 Cooling Guide

-The #1 concern with the P40 is cooling.
-It's a passive card with no fans.
-Without adequate airflow, it will thermal throttle and may shut down.
-Here are your options, ranked from best to simplest:
+The P40 is a passive card with no fans.
+Without cooling, it will thermal throttle and shut down.
+Options ranked from best to simplest:

 Cooling Solutions